OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

                 throw new DecodeException(s, "Validation of the provided representation failed !");
             }
         } catch (IOException | ProcessingException e) {
-            throw new DecodeException(s, "Cannot validate the provided representation to a JSON valid representation !", e);
+            throw new DecodeException(s, "Cannot validate the provided representation to a"
+                                      + " JSON valid representation !", e);
         }

         return new Gson().fromJson(s, AuthenticationRequest.class);